biocatiit/website/content/pages/users_apply.rst

     The primary mechanism for access to BioCAT is through the APS General User Program.
-Further information on classes of experiments, allocation of time by category, and the proposal review process is avaliable `from the APS <http://www.aps.anl.gov/Users-Information/About-Proposals/Apply-for-Time>`_.
+Further information on classes of experiments, allocation of time by category, and the proposal review process is available `from the APS <http://www.aps.anl.gov/Users-Information/About-Proposals/Apply-for-Time>`_.

     Users with active proposals wishing time in the next run should complete follow the directions for a Returning Proposer on the `APS website <http://www.aps.anl.gov/Users-Information/About-Proposals/Apply-for-Time>`_.